Kamal1907/world_largest_banks_etl_project/README.md

 # world_largest_banks_etl_project
-This is a project from the IBM Data Engineering course on Coursera..
+This is a project from the IBM Data Engineering course on Coursera.

+I was asked you to create a code that can be used to compile the list of the top 10 largest banks in the world ranked by market capitalization in billion USD.
+Further, the data needs to be transformed and stored in GBP, EUR and INR as well, in accordance with the exchange rate information that has been made available to you as a CSV file.
+The processed information table is to be saved locally in a CSV format and as a database table.